mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

   The rebinning range.

 SampleBinning
-  The ratio at which to decrease the number of bins by merging of intensities from neighbouring bins.
+  The number of neighbouring bins are summed.

 Plot Current Preview
   Plots the currently selected preview plot in a separate external window